ratpack/ratpack/ratpack-manual/src/content/chapters/01-intro.md

 #### Deployment
 Deployment: Play suggests to use the Play SDK to run the application in production, Ratpack does not force you to use anything.
-Standard way of distributing and deploying Ratpack apps is a fatjar.
+A standard way of distributing and deploying Ratpack apps is as a self executing fat-jar.
 It should be noted that Play offers a way to [create a standalone distribution](https://www.playframework.com/documentation/2.3.x/ProductionDist).

 ## How to read the documentation